shansiddi/Hydrophone/README.md

 Part 1 Wind and Rain Noise<br/>

-  7. In each site and for each category that you identified in step 3, plot 𝑃𝑆𝐷𝑑𝐵 vs frequency<br/>
+  7.In each site and for each category that you identified in step 3, plot 𝑃𝑆𝐷𝑑𝐵 vs frequency<br/>

   8.Compare the spectral levels and answer these questions:<br/>